The report was presented by the Principal Planner.

 Abstained (1) Councillor Mike Fletcher

-Councillor Byrne did not participate in the application due to not being present at the September meeting when is applications first presented.
+Councillor Byrne did not participate in the application due to not being present at the September meeting when the application was first presented.